-- 1. Download the free app, "Breathing App" to practice resonance breathing. - 2.
-Watch a video modeling how to breathe (Click on the i in the upper corner and choose Quick Start Video). - Focus on inhaling and exhaling exclusively through the nose, creating a soft sound, without strain.
-It sounds like a subdued Darth Vader - 3.
+1. Download the free app, "Breathing App," to practice resonance breathing.

+- 2. Watch a video modeling how to breathe (Click on the i in the upper corner and choose Quick Start Video). - Focus on inhaling and exhaling exclusively through the nose, creating a soft sound without strain.
+It sounds like a subdued Darth Vader. - 3.
 Using the Breathing App, set the timer in the app to breathe for 1 minute. - 4.
 Imagine a scenario where you may be nervous to act boldly (speaking up to a classmate or bully, speaking in front of a class, doing something new, singing in front of people, etc.). - How does your body feel?
 What sensations do you feel? - 5.
-While imaging this scenario, try slowing your breathing (as practiced with the app) focusing on "stress areas." - Think "softness in the face".
-Relax the eyes, the jaw, the neck, the shoulders, etc. - 6.
+While imagining this scenario, try slowing your breathing (as practiced with the app) focusing on "stress areas." - 6.
 Reflect.
 How did you feel when you were imagining acting boldly?
 How did you feel after performing the breathing exercise?